 The classical guitar skills you'll master in this course will allow you to play any style of music, from hard rock to country-and-western.
-And that's not all!
 Good guitar players know that the secret to making beautiful music is to practice, practice, practice—so that's what you'll do.
 You'll make rapid progress as you follow a carefully planned practice schedule that reinforces each new skill you learn.
 Whether you're a beginner or an intermediate student, this course will take your musical talent to the next level.
 By the time you're finished, you'll be well on your way to becoming a skilled guitar player.

 In the first lesson, you'll learn the fundamentals for making music with a guitar.
 You'll get to know your instrument, realize the benefits of the proper playing position, explore methods for tuning, and discover how to achieve the correct right-hand position.
 You'll also learn a few playing techniques for producing clear, beautiful notes.
 This is the first step toward becoming a guitar player.
 By the end of the lesson, you'll be sitting comfortably and playing notes on your guitar!